List of Bleach characters: Σ: Shaz Domino

+Shaz is voiced by Shinya Takahashi in the Japanese version of the anime.

 Supporting characters

 Soul Reapers

 Soul Reapers are the protectors of souls, granting them access to Soul Society and keeping them safe from hollows.
 Many of the protagonists introduced in the series are Soul Reapers, either in profession, origin, or abilities.
 Each Soul Reaper possesses a zanpakutō, a sword that doubles as both a weapon and a physical manifestation of the owner's soul.
 Each zanpakutō has its own personality, which is at times at odds with its owner's.
 Though Soul Reapers make up the bulk of the characters from Soul Society that have been introduced in the series, a far greater number of souls occupy its outskirts.